 Unlike static theoretical formulas, this approach will be an ongoing project and continuously updated as "big data" exercise.
 The greater the number of surgical outcomes that are fit to the RBF model, the greater the overall depth of accuracy.
 In it's preset form, the Hill-RBF Calculator has been optimized for biconvex IOLs from +6.00 D to +30.00 D.

-The Hill-RBF calculator will soon be incorporated into the Haag-Streit LENSTAR EyeSuite biometry software.
+The Hill-RBF method is now part of the Haag-Streit LENSTAR EyeSuite biometry software.